kmanoleff/rectangles/README.md

 # Rectangles
 Java app to analyze rectangle relationships.
 Determine if :
-- the rectangles have one or more intersecting lines; or
 - one rectangle is wholly contained within the other; or
+- the rectangles partially intersect or overlap; or
 - the rectangles are adjacent, meaning sharing a side

 # Input